 Management is responsible for the other information.
-The other information comprises the information included in the not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the Annual Report of PJSC Gazprom for 2024 and the Issuer's Report of PJSC Gazprom for the 12 months of 2024 but does not include the consolidated financial statements and our auditor's report thereon.
 The Annual Report of PJSC Gazprom for 2024 and the Issuer's Report of PJSC Gazprom for the 12 months of 2024 are expected to be made available to us after the date of this auditor's report.